-II WA3 ID DECEMBER CUU4, and editor and journalist Deyda Hydara had just left his office in the Gambian capital of Banjul.
+IT WAS 16 DECEMBER 2004, and editor and journalist Deyda Hydara had just left his office in the Gambian capital of Banjul.
 He was on his way to celebrate the 13th anniversary of the independent newspaper The Point, which he had co-founded with his friend of 35 years, Pap Saine.
 The two had planned to meet at the ceremony of a wedding they had both been invited to.
 But Hydara never arrived, and when Saine tried to call him, his phone was turned off.
 Later, Saine received a call informing him that the friend he'd had since childhood had been shot and killed.

-Born on 2 February 1946, Hydara was one of Gambia's most distinguished journalists.
-He had worked as a reporter in Senegal and as a correspondent for the French news agency AFP for 33 years before his murder.
+Born on 9 June 1946, Hydara was one of Gambia's most distinguished journalists.
+He had worked as a reporter in Senegal and as a correspondent for the French news agency AFP's Office in Dakar, Senegal for 33 years before his murder.
 But it was his more subversive work at The Point that is likely to have gained him his most powerful adversaries.
 He was a thorn in the side of the government at the time, led by former president Yahya Jammeh, who has been in exile in Equatorial Guinea since January 2017.